dario-castano/shell-tester/template.md

 ```

 ### In this case, simple shell should be:
-- success or fail.
+- Success or fail.

 ### In this case, bin/sh should be:
-- succes or fail.
+- Succes or fail.